 - ✓ Students should report to Public Safety or Residence Life Staff any suspicious activity or unknown and unescorted persons loitering on or around the campus. - ✓ When walking around campus or in town during the evening hours, students should travel in pairs or groups.
 Any student returning to campus in the late evening and parking in a remote location may request a Public Safety escort to his/her residence hall. - ✓ Students should oversee their personal belongings.
 Residence hall rooms and vehicles should be locked when the student is not immediately present.
 Report to Public Safety any instances of loss or damage of property and possessions. - ✓ Students should report any incidents of university violations or inappropriate conduct to Public Safety officers.
 An investigation will be conducted and a report will be filed.
 In cases of criminal activity, reports may also be filed with the Waynesburg Borough Police, located at 90 East High Street, Waynesburg or by calling 724-627-8113.
 As an educational institution, any incidents involving students may result in disciplinary action.
-The university disciplinary action does not protect or serve as a substitute for criminal prosecution. - ✓ Identification engraving is available for personal items.
-Students may request and check out the engraver from the Public Safety Office with their student identification card.
+The university disciplinary action does not protect or serve as a substitute for criminal prosecution.

 Important Contact Information:

 Mike Humiston, Director of Public Safety:

 724-852-3390 or mhumisto@waynesburg.edu

 Public Safety Office: 724-852-3303